CBT for Adults with Childhood Trauma: Why Changing Thoughts Alone Isn’t Enough

 A trauma counsellor or coach who lacks a framework for systemic oppression will depoliticize your experience.
 They will take what is a collective wound and locate it entirely inside your individual psychology.
 They will help you cope better without ever acknowledging what you are actually coping with.

-In my work with adults healing childhood trauma — childhood abuse, complex trauma, systemic oppression — I use an integrative approach: the Integrative Trauma Recovery Model™.
-It combines EMDR, IFS-informed parts work, somatic approaches, and anti-oppressive practices.
-CBT has a place within that — as one tool among many, used where it genuinely helps, not as the primary framework.
+What I offer instead is the Integrative Trauma Recovery Model™ — combining EMDR, parts work, somatic approaches, and anti-oppressive practice.
+CBT has a place within that, as one tool among many, used where it genuinely helps.

 Sources